mschae/exauth/README.md

 Exauth
 ======

-Elixir wrapper around the [Erlang OAuth](tim/erlang-oauth) library.
+Elixir wrapper around the [Erlang OAuth](https://github.com/tim/erlang-oauth) library.

 This gem is a duplicate of [Oauthex](https://github.com/marcelog/oauthex) with the difference that is adds a bit cleaner configuration possibility (using ETS) and it doesn't provide http endpoints.
 This project is only intended to sign requests to use with ones favorite HTTP library.

+A lot of this is also inspired (read copied) from [extwitter by @parroty](https://github.com/parroty/extwitter).

 ## Usage